-As disclosed in Note 9 to the financial statements, the Company held non-trade receivables from its subsidiaries.
-These balances relate to accrued management fee receivable from subsidiaries.
+As disclosed in Note 9 to the financial statements, the Company held receivables from its subsidiaries.
+These balances relate to management fee receivable and dividend receivable from subsidiaries.
 Impairment on these balances has been measured on the 12-month expected loss basis which reflects the low credit risk of the exposures.
 The amount of the allowance on these balances is insignificant.